 - Award Availability Concerns: Asiana has been known for generous Star Alliance award availability.
 Korean Air has committed to communicating redemption rule changes well in advance.

-Frequent flyers should closely monitor announcements in mid-2025 and strategically redeem miles under current programs if targeting specific Star Alliance awards.
+Frequent flyers should closely monitor announcements in mid-to-late 2025 and strategically redeem miles under current programs if targeting specific Star Alliance awards.

 Route Network Optimization and Fleet Integration